Eve: Valkyrie

-Eve: Valkyrie is a multiplayer dogfighting shooter game set in the Eve Online universe that is designed to use virtual reality headset technology.
-Originally launched for Microsoft Windows for use with the Oculus Rift virtual reality headset, CCP Games has announced they plan to enable cross-platform play between the three major VR systems: the Oculus Rift, the HTC Vive, and the PlayStation VR.
-Released in March 2016, the game has two game mode options: Chronicles can be played in single player, while Combat allows eight by eight combat PvP (player versus player) missions.
-Reviews generally criticised the limited plot and limitations of single player mode, although the described "arcade experience" was praised for having intuitive controls and "exhilarating" dogfighting features, with PC Powerplay dubbing it "arguably the best VR experience currently available for the [Oculus Rift] platform."
+Eve: Valkyrie was a multiplayer dogfighting shooter game set in the Eve Online universe that was designed to use virtual reality headset technology.
+Originally launched for Microsoft Windows for use with the Oculus Rift virtual reality headset, CCP Games had announced they plan to enable cross-platform play between the three major VR systems: the Oculus Rift, the HTC Vive, and the PlayStation VR.
+Released in March 2016, the game had two game mode options: Chronicles could be played in single player, while Combat allowed eight by eight combat PvP (player versus player) missions.
+Reviews generally criticized the limited plot and limitations of single player mode, although the described "arcade experience" was praised for having intuitive controls and "exhilarating" dogfighting features, with PC Powerplay dubbing it "arguably the best VR experience currently available for the [Oculus Rift] platform."

 Plot and gameplay

-In Eve: Valkyrie, players assume the identity of a cloned ace pilot, with the pilot ostensibly remembering previous deaths and failures.
+In Eve: Valkyrie, players assumed the identity of a cloned ace pilot, with the pilot ostensibly remembering previous deaths and failures.
 One of the central characters of the plot, Rán Kavik, is voiced by Katee Sackhoff.

-The game allows single-player mode for the tutorials and several "exploratory" levels, although as of September 2016, the game was primarily focused on PvP (player versus player) dogfighting matches.
-After the opening missions, Valkyrie splits into two game mode options: Chronicles can be played in single player, while Combat allows eight by eight combat PvP missions.
+The game allowed single-player mode for the tutorials and several "exploratory" levels, although as of September 2016, the game was primarily focused on PvP (player versus player) dogfighting matches.
+After the opening missions, Valkyrie splits into two game mode options: Chronicles could be played in single player, while Combat allowed eight by eight combat PvP missions.

 In June 2016, a "trench" fighter pilot feature was added as part of a free patch with new gameplay.
 The new Carrier Assault game mode with the update featured three gameplay stages, the final of which features a "Star-Wars-like trench run" into the center of a ship.
 Among other changes with the patch were "Boost Gates" that increase speed when flown through, a new "Crossroads multiplayer map", new game modes, and a new bonus feature awarded to each player at the end of matches.
 The main menu was also revised, with an additional new "tactical" menu added showing all actives players and their stats during multiplayer matches.
 As of September 2016, the game was only available to players with the Oculus Rift headset through PC, and players with the PSVR headset, on PlayStation, although CCP has announced the game will allow cross-platform play with other upcoming systems.